awslabs/duvet/design/duplicates/decisions.md

 induce:

-- **Claim classes** (annotations sharing a requirement): multiplicity caps, evidential distinctness, type coherence.
+- **Claim classes** (annotations sharing a requirement): multiplicity caps, type coherence.
+Whether the *evidence* behind two copies is distinguishable is the correlation check's own territory ([query design §2.4](../query/design.md#check-coverage)), not a predicate of this document.
 - **Target classes** (annotations sharing a position): fan-in bounds, mixed-form targets.